kvz/rotation/README.md

 | `1 year` ago  | ~`30 days`                               |
 | `>1 year` ago | ~`90 days`                               |

-In short, if something went wrong in February 2010 but you discover 7 years later :thinking:, you could access the backup from January 2010.
+In short, if something went wrong in November 2010 but you discover 7 years later :thinking:, you could access the backup from September 1st 2010.
 If something went wrong today, you could access yesterday's backup.

 ## Install